 The resort works to improve the school’s facilities and as well as complement existing educational programmes through outreach programmes focusing on marine conservation and activities related to the Shangri-La Marine Education Centre.

 The important aspect of visits to the Shangri-La Marine Education Centre (SMEC) is that the children remain inspired and engaged with what they have learnt.
 Their visit to SMEC includes a tour of the exhibits, focusing on the relationship between terrestrial and marine environments and how human activities on land impact the ecology of the ocean.

 Help us make a difference and volunteer to plant a mangrove and build a fish house when you stay at Shangri-La’s Fijian Resort & Spa.
 When you visit please enquire at the Shangri-La Marine Education Centre or email Ms Mereoni Mataika, Marine Manager at firstname.lastname@example.org.

 In line with our commitment to biodiversity conservation, the group launched SANCTUARY, Shangri-La's Care for Nature Project.

-At Shangri-La's Fijian Resort and Spa, Yanuca, Fiji, we have the Reef Care Project which aims to propagate and revive the much-coveted coral life of the Fijian islands.
+At Shangri-La Yanuca Island, Fiji, we have the Reef Care Project which aims to propagate and revive the much-coveted coral life of the Fijian islands.
 It has recently launched the coral gardens project and Shangri-La's Marine Education Centre, which is open to both guests and local students who are interested in learning about marine conservation and directly partaking in meaningful activities such as fish house building.
 Fish houses help preserve and grow the fragile coral reef ecosystem.
 For more information, please enquire at the Shangri-La Marine Education Centre.